ekbassa/Week2Proj1/README.md

 # Week2Proj1
-this is day one --> in week2
+this is day one --> in week2 Proj "Temp"